WebOrigami/docs/src/content/framework/intro1.md

 Viewed this way, you may see some correspondence between the two graphs: for each person in the data graph, you want to generate an HTML page in the `team` route with that person's data.
 You'll be able to express that correspondence directly in Origami.

-Generally speaking, creating things in Origami means thinking about the graph you've got and the graph you want, and about how to transform your starting point in steps until you have what you want.
+Creating things in Origami means thinking about the graph you've got and the graph you want, and about how to transform the former into the latter step by step.
 This is similar to the paper-folding art of origami, in which you can transform a flat square of paper into an artwork.

 <figure style="align-items: center; display: grid; gap: 2rem; grid-template-columns: repeat(auto-fit, minmax(125px, 1fr)); justify-items: center;">
   <img src="/assets/heart/step1.svg">